nic-dgl104-winter-2024/rrj-BasranS/README.md

 2. Week 9
    - Activity 1 - Read the Community Code Assignment
-   - Activity 2 - Read the Research and Reflection Guide
-   - Activity 3 - How to contribute to open source
+   - Activity 2 - How to contribute to open source
-   - Activity 4 - Identify issues to support
+   - Activity 3 - Identify issues to support
 ----

 ## Week 8 ( Feb.
 26)